13 minute read

 I spent 15 years building my previous enterprise software company with blue chip clients across the world, headquartered in the UK.
 But it wasn’t until I moved the family, and brought with me the COO, to San Francisco that things started to happen.
 Within 7 months we had offers of huge levels of investment and an offer to buy the business.
 We took the exit as it was the right answer for the clients, employees, and shareholders.
 And then I got the band back out of retirement to launch Elements.cloud.

 Now I live in San Francisco where I have become an avid student of “the Silicon Valley way”.
 Not that it is set in stone, as it is constantly changing and morphing.
-For example, Silicon Valley used to be the valley between 280 and 101 centered on Palo Alto.
+For example, Silicon Valley used to be the valley between 280 and 101 centered in Palo Alto.
 But now it includes the City of San Francisco, which has become a hotbed for tech start-ups and incubators.
 But then COVID killed the energy and vibe.
 The city is working hard to reinvent SOMO (South of Market) where all the tech companies, including Salesforce Tower, are headquartered.

 Weather wonderful.
 Wish you were here.